juev/awesome-stars/README.md

 ## TeX

+- [hott-thesis](https://github.com/bi-functor/hott-thesis) - Homotopy Type Theory as an Alternative Foundation to Mathematics
 - [LaTeX-Graph-Paper](https://github.com/mcnees/LaTeX-Graph-Paper) - Make your own quadrille, graph, hex, etc paper!
 Uses the pgf/TikZ package for LaTeX, which should be part of any modern TeX installation.
 - [library](https://github.com/chelseakomlo/library) - A library with the papers I'm reading and rough notes/summaries
 - [theory-of-chess](https://github.com/remigiusz-suwalski/theory-of-chess) -